BOT012110/Binance-API/README.md

 # Binance-API
 Script that allows you to buy cryptocurrency using simple strategy.
 You also can use it to see: your Binance account balance; average price of pair; minute data of pair (High price, Low, Volume etc.)

+**Be careful!!!
+I wrote this project just to learn how to work with the API, do not use this program for trading.
+The strategy used in the bot is very simple and does not guarantee you earnings.**

 ## How To Start
 1. Download and unzip archive
 2. Create new virtual environment in progect folder (optional)
 3. Install requirements.txt
-4. Open the progect and read "How to use it"
+4. Open the progect and read "How to use it" from text below
 ## How to use it
 At the begining  you will need to open main.py file and enter your api_key and api_secret to start trading with your Binance account.
 Then run the code and program will ask you to choose one of the 4 options: